iPad Air Review

 The internet browser on the iPad Air needs to be impressive, as otherwise one of the key functions for this device is really negated.
 While you might not be seeing much of an upgrade over older iPads in terms of functionality, the speed in overall use of the device is definitely something to be lauded.

-The main difference over last year’s iPad 3 / iPad 4 (out of the box) is that iOS 7 makes everything a little cleaner and less obtrusive.
+The main difference over the iPad 3 / iPad 4 (out of the box) is that iOS 7 makes everything a little cleaner and less obtrusive.
 For instance, the URL bar won’t dynamically retreat like it does on the iPhone range, but with 9.7 inches of space to play with, I can’t say that I blame it too much.

 The bar is actually chock-full of functionality in the same way as its Android counterpart, although there’s perhaps a spot more relevance to everything that’s run with the Air.
 For instance, the reading mode is just a simple icon of text lines in the URL bar, allowing you to easily switch to a more text-friendly mode.